Optimal sampling for least-squares approximation: Variations, extensions and further topics

 \subsubsection{Sampling discretizations}

 In tandem with these efforts, there has also been a focus on the development and systematic study of sampling discretizations using these ideas, both in the $L^2$-norm such as in \ef{MZ-inequality} and in other $L^p$-norms.
 We refer to \cite{kashin2022sampling,temlyakov2018marcinkiewicz} for reviews, as well as \cite{grochenig2020samplinng,dai2021entropy,dai2021sampling,limonova2022sampling}, and references therein.
-Note that $L^{\infty}$-norm sampling discretizations are related to the construction of \textit{weakly admissible meshes}.
-See \cite{xu2023randomized} for recent work on weakly admissible meshes that employs similar techniques.
+Note that $L^{\infty}$-norm sampling discretizations are related to the construction of \textit{weakly admissible meshes} \cite{xu2023randomized}.
+See also \cite{krieg2023sampling} for recent work which gives an essentially tight characterization.